MicrosoftDocs/visualstudio-docs/docs/python/python-environments.md

 Once a virtual environment is added to your project, it appears in the **Python Environments** window, you can activate it like any other environment, and you can manage its packages.
 Right-clicking it and selecting **Remove** either removes the reference to the environment, or deletes the environment and all its files on disk (but not the base interpreter).

-Note that one drawback to virtual environments is that they contain hard-coded file paths and thus cannot easily be shared or transported to other development machines.
-Fortunately, you can use the `requirements.txt` file as described in the next section.
+Note that one drawback to virtual environments is that they contain hard-coded file paths and thus cannot easily be shared or transported to other development computers.
+Fortunately, you can use the `requirements.txt` file as described in the next section to allow recipients of your project to easily restore the environment.

-## Managing required packages
+## Managing required packages (requirements.txt)

-If you're sharing a project with others, using a build system, or plan to [publish it to Microsoft Azure](template-azure-cloud-service.md), you need to specify the external packages it requires.
+If you're sharing a project with others, using a build system, or plan to [publish it to Microsoft Azure](template-azure-cloud-service.md), you need to specify the external packages that the project requires.
 The recommended approach is to use a [requirements.txt file](http://pip.readthedocs.org/en/latest/user_guide.html#requirements-files) (readthedocs.org) that contains a list of commands for pip that installs the required versions of dependent packages.

 Technically, any filename may be used to track requirements (by using `-r <full path to file>` when installing a package), but Visual Studio provides specific support for `requirements.txt`: